GoogleContainerTools/kaniko/docs/designdoc.md

 1. The user will provide a Dockerfile, source context and destination for the image via a command line tool or API
-1. The builder executable will run inside a container with access to the Dockerfile and source context supplied by the user (either as an Container Builder build step, Kubernetes Job or inside gvisor)
+1. The builder executable will run inside a container with access to the Dockerfile and source context supplied by the user (either as an Container Builder build step or Kubernetes Job)
 1. The builder executable will parse the Dockerfile, and extract the filesystem of the base image (the image in the FROM line of the Dockerfile) to root.
 It will then execute each command in the Dockerfile, snapshotting the filesystem after each one.
 Snapshots will be saved as tarballs, and then appended to the base image as layers to build the final image and push it to a registry.